santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Bradley Hill.md

    ```

 #### Vulnerability Impact:
-The server accepted and broadcasted the unsigned message to other clients without verifying the signature, even when no client application was open.
+The server accepted and broadcast the unsigned message to other clients without verifying the signature, even when no client application was open.
 This demonstrates a critical vulnerability where a malicious actor can impersonate a server and send unauthorized messages.

 ![Vulnerability Demonstration](Pasted%20image%2020241008171947.png)

-This security flaw allows potential attackers to bypass authentication mechanisms and inject unauthorized messages into the system, compromising the integrity and confidentiality of the communication platform.